 UV curing adhesives from Dymax are special in that they can bond to a wide range of substrates – even materials which are dissimilar.
 Available in a range of viscosities, UV curing adhesives cure capidly and provide a tough, clear bond.
 Notable UV curing adhesive products include Dymax 3025 for plastics, Dymax 425 for bonding glass and Dymax 6-621 for metals.

 Light-curing coatings are designed to protect the surface of substrates and components from harmful agents.
 Coatings are commonly used on printed circuit boards but can also be used to provide a decorative cover on materials, depending on their composition.
-Dymax 9841-E and Dymax 948-LVUF are two commonly used UV curing coatings sharing properties such as low viscosity and high chemical and high abrasion resistance.
-Both products also contain a secondary cure mechanism, useful for applications in which the liquid may escape to an area that the UV light can’t reach but while 9841-E has a secondary moisture cure, 948-LVUF’s secondary cure mechanism is heat.
+Dymax 9482 and Dymax 987 are two commonly used UV curing coatings.
+9482 offers superior reworkability and excellent thermal shock and chemical resistance, whilst 987 is rigid in structure for high chemical and abrasion resistance.
+Both products contain a secondary cure mechanism, useful for applications in which the liquid may escape to an area that the UV light can’t reach but while 9482 has a secondary moisture cure, 987’s secondary cure mechanism is heat.

 Dymax UV potting compounds are well suited to a number of electronics applications including shallow component potting and sealing of detectors, connectors, inductors, capacitors, RF circuits and many more.
 Processing in seconds, UV potting resins provide tenacious adhesion to a host of different substrates.
 The Dymax Multi-Cure 921 Series is a range of high tensile strength potting materials formulated for adhesion to metals, glass, ceramic and thermoset plastics.

 Light-curable maskants provide a level of surface protection that cannot be obtained from traditional masking materials such as tapes and waxes.
 Dymax has a range of light curable masking resins available in varying viscosities and which can be applied through dipping, spraying, screen printing or by syringe.
-There are over 18 Dymax maskant products with each having its own unique set of charatcteristics.
-Dymax 706-H for example is a burn off masking resin offering excellent surface protection and internal prevention of internal cavities.
-Providing a high level of adhesion, 706-H is durable and resistant to acids and has a secondary heat cure.
+There are over 18 Dymax maskant products with each having its own unique set of characteristics.
+Dymax 738 for example is a thermal spray coating maskant which contains no nonreactive solvents.
+It provides great cavity and surface protection as well as high adhesion on nickel alloys or high-temperature steel.
 Dymax 750 also offers a high level of adhesion and as a peelable maskant, it cures tack free and is resilient to blast media.